 Bluesman Session Series

-- plastic bobbins instead of butyrate, available in cream and black in any combo.
+- plastic bobbins instead of butyrate, available in cream, black, zebra and reverse zebra.

 - poly wire instead of plain enamel (red color)

 - adjusted coil geometry to compensate tonal differences from PE

 - no frills packaging ie: no pickup rings, felt bags or COA